How to Apply

 Smart Start Days are designed to help you get ready for the upcoming semester.
 Meet with faculty, get your student ID, purchase books, take a tour and learn about campus and community resources.

-PROGRAM ORIENTATIONS
+Mandatory PROGRAM ORIENTATIONS

-In the week before the start of each fall and spring semester, each program hosts a required program orientation that allows students to meet program faculty, engage with the college's learning management system (Blackboard), learn about program outcomes and requirements, and get familiar with college and campus resources.
+In the week before the start of each fall and spring semester, each program hosts a mandatory program orientation that allows students to meet program faculty, engage with the college's learning management system (Blackboard), learn about program outcomes and requirements, and get familiar with college and campus resources.
 Dates and times will be communicated to students at their ARO and via their Blackhawk email.